XuewenWangUGA/TRcaller/README.md

 `javaPath=c:/java21/bin`

-`$javaPath/java -jar TRcallerv2.0.jar `
+`$javaPath/java -jar TRcaller.jar `

 # Quick start

-run with the test data set coming with TRcaller.
-Type the following command beblow in your command terminal: The v2.0 after TRcaller will be version number, you can change the version number as needed.
+After downloading the tool.
+Run with the test data set coming with TRcaller.
+Type the following command beblow in your command terminal: The v2.0 after TRcaller will be version number, TRcallerv2.0, you can remove the version number as needed.

-`java -jar TRcallerv2.0.jar -b ForensicCODIS_v1.1.bed -i HG002.GRCh38.2x250.subset.bam`
+`java -jar TRcaller.jar -b ForensicCODIS_v1.1.bed -i HG002.GRCh38.2x250.subset.bam`

 The following data will be generated.
 The test output files from Human sample HG002 are available on Github.